 They’re the perfect breakfast either if you wanna treat yourself on the weekend or just eat something different during the week.

-So I reeeeally hope you’ll love these vegan buckwheat pancakes that ended up being also gluten free (and are inspired by the one and only Jamie Oliver!)
+So I reeeeally hope you’ll love this vegan buckwheat pancakes recipe, that ended up being also gluten free (it’s inspired by the one and only Jamie Oliver!)

 Gluten free vegan buckwheat pancakes… for the win!

 First of all, I have to confess: I’m always a bit “scared” when I find vegan AND gluten free sweet recipes out there and the author claims that they’re super-duper delicious.

 Do not misinterpret: I love sweet vegan recipes, but they’re not always easy to develop.

 In baking, for example, some ingredients are irreplaceable because of their unique characteristics.